 So also will it be in the day of Christ's second coming.
 In that day, too, will His deity be made manifest and the guilt and sinful intransigence of man will be exposed.
 It will be a day of judgment.

 There is also a second feature John points out at the arrest of Christ that the other gospel writers overlook.
 Christ commands the officers and soldiers that since it is He they have come to take, His disciples should be allowed to go their way.
 This is a statement of grace on behalf of His disciples.

 Those whom He had protected were allowed to go their own way so that Jesus' prophesy would be fulfilled.
-John's reference is to Jesus' statements in John 6:39 and also John17:12.
-Now please turn back to John 6:39.
+John's reference is to Jesus' statements in John 6 and also John 17.
+Now please turn back to John 6.
 He writes:

 John 17:12 While I was with them in the world, I kept them in Your name.
 Those whom You gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.